QuiltMC/rfcs/specification/0081-active-user-beacon.md

 ## Drawbacks

 This process can be seen as privacy-breaking by some.
-We implemented an opt-out and decided to not collect any data to minimize some of that concern.
+We implemented an opt-out and decided to not collect any data and to make the process open source to minimize as much of that concern as possible.

 ## Rationale and Alternatives